Tvedes Bryggeri: History

-After Tvede's death in 1878, his two sons, Jørgen Christian Tvede and Peter Valdemar Tvede, and his son-in-law, Jørgen Henrik Bruhn, took over the management of the business.
+After Tvede's death in 1878, Tvede's Brewery was continued with his two sons and son-in-law as management.
 In the 1880s, it became the largest producer of small beer in Scandinavia.

 The introduction of a tax on beer in 1881 put the Danish beer market under pressure.
 Instigated by Carl Frederik Tietgen, Tvedes Bryggeri merged with several other breweries in Copenhagen to form De Forende Bryggerier (The United Breweries).
 Both Jørgen Christian Tvede and Jørgen Henrik Bruhn served on the board of the new company until 1905.
 The production site on Vesterbrogade remained in use until 1899 when production of small beer moved to nearby Rahbæks Allé.

 Today

 The two buildings on Vesterbrogade were listed in 1980.
 Built in 1862, Tvede lived in No. 142.
 No. 140 has a rear wing which was built in 1884 to a design by Christian Laurits Thuren.
 The architect Kristian Isager was responsible for the conversion of the buildings into apartments in 1992–93.
 The buildings were at that point owned by Dyrlægernes og Agronomernes Pensionskasser but converted into an andelsboligforening in 2005.

 The production buildings on the rear are not listed but are registered as "worthy of preservation" (bevaringsværdige).
 About half of the brewery was originally located on the other side of Vester Fælledvej (in Frederiksberg Municipality).
 This part of the buildings has been demolished.